kaushiksv/zncc/README.md

 # ZNCC Multithreaded CPU Implementation

-Please create **remove the symlink** "outputs" and create a directory by the same name, or point it to a valid writable location before running the application.
+Example usage:
+	./zncc --nthreads=25
+	./zncc --nthreads=20 -w 9
+	./zncc --nthreads=20 --image-0="path/to/im0.png"

 im0.png and im1.png are used by default.
 Outputs 4 images (2 prelim disparity maps, cross-checked, and occlusion filled images) to 'outputs/'.
 See 'exec_project' in zncc.pp for details.
+Also, the params, and timing information is appended to outputs/log.txt

+## Options

 	$ ./zncc --help
 	zncc 1.0